Is Side Sleeping the Best Position?

 Several sleep experts have been saying that no one sleeping position is the best for everyone.
 Many chiropractors prefer back sleeping.
 Why?
 When sleeping on your back, the spine lines up laterally (side-to-side).
 Firmer mattresses were prescribed because they did not let the middle section sag.
 In fact, it became folk wisdom that firmer was better.
 But many sleepers still had back pain, even with the firmest of beds.

-For over a century, engineers, chiropractors, home-grown innovators, bed manufacturers, and others have been seeking bedding solutions to back pain.
+For over a century, engineers, chiropractors, home-grown innovators, bed manufacturers, and others have been seeking bedding solutions for back pain.
 Here are a few:

 In 1900, James Marshall patented pocket coils (also called encased coils).
 He designed them for his wife, who suffered back pain.
 Bonnell coils, which were common then, are tied to each other, and when one is compressed, it pulls down those next to it.
 By letting coils respond individually, the ones not pushed down by the hips can support the lumbar.